Skip to main content

 How does it work?

-The local part of an e-mail address consists of two components:
+The local part of an email address consists of two components:

 <local-part>+<tag>